jlmaurer/mb-methods/README.md

 This script calls a series of functions and can replicate Fig.'s 3 and 6c,d.
 Default values for the parameters are given in the script, and changes needed to create each plot are listed.

+## Dependencies
+The mb.m function does not require any additional code, but the Coverage_test_3Dfault.m script requires disloc3d.m, a matlab wrapper/implementation of the Okada (1992) displacement solutions for a fault in an elastic half-space.
+This software is freely available from https://pangea.stanford.edu/cdfm/software.

 ## License
 This code is licensed under the MIT license.
 It is free to use and distribute.